neo-mc/neo-mc.github.io/_posts/news/2021-04-17-More_New_Features_Added.md

 ## 3. **Status message**

-A feature that has been missing in MCEdit (and MC filemanager) – a status message:
+A feature that has been missing in MCEdit (and MC filemanager) – a status message window:

 {% asciinema_play SMFkQjO3ju3nObNmcvefhPWvy %}